 Much of Simonton's correspondence speaks of theater organs, his operations, his family and friends, and his travels.
 He inherited a vintage Rolls Royce from a deceased friend and Quinby also bought one.
 There was also talk about building a second steamboat to handle charter cruises.
 The letters mention various newspaper and magazine articles.
 However, these have been lost and are not included in the documents.

-Read the documents listed for this year or Skip to 1966
+Read the highlights for this year or skip to 1966

 Correspondence: Simonton to Quinby regarding GLS 75th anniversary calendar; to Greene regarding Delta King parts; to Blake regarding Universal Pictures short subject film, other PR.